montagejs/collectionsjs.com/method/find-last-index.md

 ---

-Finds the last index within a collection that passes a test, searching from the right.
+<strong>(not implemented)</strong> Finds the last index within a collection that
+passes a test, searching from the right.

 --- |